Lack of sleep is a public health problem, the Centers for Disease Control and Prevention say.

 Many of us just aren’t getting enough rest.
 Here are the National Institutes of Health’s recommendations:

-- School-age children — At least 10 hours
+- School-age children and teens — About 9.5 hours per night

 Fortunately, there are ways to improve your sleep.
 Many require little or no money.

 Make your bedroom a comfortable, inviting place.
 Pay attention to the temperature, the aesthetics and the comfort of your bed.
 Set the temperature between 60 and 75 degrees Fahrenheit, and make sure the air circulation is good.

 Wear nightclothes that are loose and comfortable.
 Change your bedding at least weekly.

 Consumer Reports’ Mattress Buying Guide offers more than a dozen tips for buying the right mattress.
 According to the guide:

 “If you dread a trip to Sears or Sleepy’s, realize that you’ve got more options than ever before — department and specialty stores are no longer the default destination.
 Now great mattresses at fair prices can be found at Costco and online retailers.”